Unbiased inference for discretely observed hidden Markov model diffusions: Abstract

 \section{Abstract}

 We develop a Bayesian inference method for diffusions observed discretely and with noise, which is free of discretisation bias.
 Unlike existing unbiased inference methods, our method does not rely on exact simulation techniques.
-Instead, our method uses standard time-discretised approximations of diffusions, such as the Euler--Maruyama scheme.
-Our approach is based on particle marginal Metropolis--Hastings, a particle filter, randomised multilevel Monte Carlo, and importance sampling type correction of approximate Markov chain Monte Carlo.
+Instead, our method uses standard time-discretised approximations of diffusions, such as the Euler-Maruyama scheme.
+Our approach is based on particle marginal Metropolis-Hastings, a particle filter, randomised multilevel Monte Carlo, and importance sampling type correction of approximate Markov chain Monte Carlo.
 The resulting estimator leads to inference without a bias from the time-discretisation as the number of Markov chain iterations increases.
 We give convergence results and recommend allocations for algorithm inputs.
 Our method admits a straightforward parallelisation, and can be computationally efficient.
-The user-friendly approach is illustrated on three examples, where the underlying diffusion is an Ornstein--Uhlenbeck process, a geometric Brownian motion, and a non-linear multivariate Pearson diffusion.
+The user-friendly approach is illustrated on three examples, where the underlying diffusion is an Ornstein-Uhlenbeck process, a geometric Brownian motion, and a $2d$ non-reversible Langevin equation.